 The business launched in 1999 when a life-long passion for making and collecting costumes, and dressing friends, turned from hobby to vocation.
 It started in my home, a condo, with a personal collection of about 500 used costumes.
 Some are stage worn, some vintage, some fan-made, some wearable art, and all interesting — not the usual stuff you’d expect to see in a costume shop.
-Over the last 20 years, we have blossomed and transitioned.
+Over the last 20+ years, we have blossomed and transitioned.
 I am thankful especially to the many gifted associates who have lent time and talent, soul and spirit, and left their marks as they moved on, or are with me still.
-Those you might meet now, when you come in the store, share this page with me, below.

 Together, we lean into our gratitude that we have an opportunity to serve you.
-Notably, over 60% of independent costume shops have gone out of business in the last 5 years, as people shop differently and real estate (rent) prices go up.
-However, luckily, and thanks to YOU, we are still here.
+Thanks to YOU, we are still here.
 What is next?
 Taking the show on the road, stepping outside the brick-and-mortar confines.
 We have launched our MOBILE WARDROBE SERVICE for rentals and sales.
 We take small curated sections of the collection to medieval and renaissance faires, pirate and viking festivals, photobooths, pop-up shops, theme parties and events, weddings, and more.
 Please invite us to YOUR EVENT!

 On behalf of the whole team, let me say we love to dress you up!